681 Pennsylvania Turbine

 The 681 was basically a continuation of the 671, but with Magnetraction added to the locomotive.
 It's a durable engine and has pulling power comparable to some of the best locomotives produced by Lionel.

 The 681 turbine locomotive had a brief two-year production run.
 Standard features include: black painted die-cast shell with white numbers, '6200' on the keystone, a single drive rod on each side, Magnetraction, three-position E-unit plus a headlight and smoke.
 The pilot and trailing trucks are always die-cast.

-The locomotive was sold with either a 2671W or 2046W whistling tender.
-The 2671W is a much more desirable tender.
-The tender's 12 wheels and realistic Pennsylvania markings has made this a more impressive and realistic tender when compared to the 2046W.
-The 2046W tender is the standard streamlined tender with eight wheels and Lionel Lines as the roadname.
+The locomotive was sold with either a 2671W or 2046W-50 whistling tender.
+Both tenders have Pennsylvania lettering on the side -- however the 2671W is a much more desirable tender with its 12 wheels and realistic design when compared to the 2046W-50.
+The 2046W-50 tender is the standard streamlined tender with eight wheels.

 Additional Detail, Photos & Box Information

 Only Known Version - Shown in the photo above. - There is only one reported version of the 681 S-2 turbine locomotive.

 Click on their logo to view high quality postwar Lionel trains for sale